Giral Lignite Power Plant

-Giral Lignite Power Plant (GLPL) or Giral Lignite Thermal Power Station (GLTPP) is a wholly owned subsidiary of Rajasthan Rajya Vidyut Utpadan Nigam Limited (RRVUNL).
-RRVUNL is a state government (Level 2 government in India) owned corporation working in field of power generation.
+Giral Lignite Power Plant (GLPL) or Giral Lignite Thermal Power Station (GLTPP) is a wholly owned subsidiary of Rajasthan Rajya Vidyut Utpadan Nigam (RRVUNL).
+RRVUNL is a state government (Level 2 government in India) owned corporation working in the field of power generation.is located in Thoombali Village.

 Power plant

-The thermal power station has installed capacity of 250 MW.
-Two identical units of 125 MW each, are built and commissioned by Senbo Engineering Limited (SEL) on EPC basis with an estimated cost of Rs.
-1690 Crores.
-It is a pit head plant.
+The thermal power station has an installed capacity of 250 MW.
+Two identical units of 125 MW each were built and commissioned by Senbo Engineering Limited (SEL) on EPC basis with an estimated cost of Rs.
+1690 crores.
+This is a pit head plant.

 The fuel is lignite coal, which is procured from the mines just behind the plant.
 The fuel is supplied by Rajasthan State Mines & Minerals Limited (RSMML).
-An additive to fuel is limestone, which is added in pulverised form to the lignite, for the purpose of neutralising the sulphur Oxides (SOx), Sulphur Oxides are formed as a byproduct of combustion of lignite containing sulphur as its constituent.
-Limestonne is also supplied by RSMML.
-Lignite cost is nearly Rs.
+An additive to the fuel is limestone, which is added in pulverised form to the lignite, for the purpose of neutralising the sulphur oxides (SOx).
+Sulphur oxides are formed as a byproduct of combustion of lignite containing sulphur as its constituent.
+The limestone is also supplied by RSMML.
+The lignite cost is nearly Rs.
 400 per MT.

-This is the first plant of the country which is using Lime with lignite to control SOX level.
+This is the first plant in the country which uses lime with lignite to control the SOX level.

-It was developed in 2 stages.
+The plant was developed in two stages.